Nakayama Shōzen

 Nakayama Shōzen (中山 正善, April 23, 1905 – November 14, 1967) was the second Shinbashira of Tenrikyo.
 He was the first son of Nakayama Shinnosuke, the first Shinbashira, and the great-grandson of Nakayama Miki, the foundress of Tenrikyo.
+He was Shinbashira from 1915 to 1967.

 Biography

-Nakayama Shōzen was born on April 23, 1905 in what is now Tenri, Nara, Japan.
+Nakayama Shōzen was born on April 23, 1905, in what is now Tenri, Nara, Japan.
 He was born to parents Nakayama Shinnosuke and Tamae.

 On January 21, 1915, at the age of ten, Shōzen was installed as the Shinbashira.
 However, due to Nakayama's young age, the duties of the office were conducted by Yamazawa Tamenobu.
 In 1923, Shōzen entered Osaka High School.
-In 1925, he founded the Tenri Foreign Language School, the predecessor to Tenri University, and installed as its principal.
+In 1925, he founded the Tenri Foreign Language School, the predecessor to Tenri University, and became its principal.
 Later in the same year, he assumed all of the responsibilities of the Shinbashira office.